iampaulidrobo/Visualisation-on-RVIZ-and-simulation-in-Gazebo-for-mobile-robot/README.md

 <br/>

 ## Setting up the Robot:
-- clone repo in your ROS2 workspace.
+- Clone the repository into your ROS 2 workspace:

   ```shell
   cd /PATH_TO_ROS_WS/src